Foundations of a theory of quantum gravity: Topological quantum manifolds

 Hence, the operators $P^{\epsilon}_{(t,x,y,z)}$ vanish as soon as at least \emph{two} of the spatial coordinates have modulus greater or equal to $\epsilon$.
 Therefore, if one is far away in two coordinates from the origin, one sees nothing except on the scales of the distances to the orgin itself.
 If only one coordinate, say $z$ has a modulus greater than $\epsilon$, then the projection operator is given by

 and the reader is invited to work out the projection operator for a case in which all spatial coordinates have a modulus smaller than $\epsilon$.
-Therefore, one obtains an axial structure where any of the coordinate axes are priviliged as well as a neighborhood of the origin.
-In a forthcoming publication, we shall work out an example for more generic $U(x)$. \\* \\* The reader may well have noticed that we still have to say something about dimension since dimensional collapse is possible; indeed any real $n$ dimensional manifold is a $m$ dimensional noncommutative one if and only if $m \geq n$.
+Therefore, one obtains an axial structure where any of the coordinate axes (added with time) are priviliged as well as the origin; obviously, these correspond to abelian subalgebra's. \\* \\* In case $U(x) \neq 1$, several interesting structures may emerge where locally multiple foldings arise (corresponding to many $x$ regions); this can be seen as follows.
+For $U(x) = e^{i\vec{a}(x).\vec{\sigma}}$ one has that $U(x)\sigma^i U(x)^{\dag}$ induces a rotation of an angle $2 ||\vec{a}|| \textrm{mod} 2 \pi$ around the vector $\vec{a}$.
+These can be computed exactly, as well as can the eigenvectors (although they are rather ugly functions of $\vec{a}$) and the latter are all of the type $v(x)\delta^n(y-x)$ where $v(x) \in \mathbb{C}^{2}$.
+The reader may well have noticed that we still have to say something about dimension since dimensional collapse is possible; indeed any real $n$ dimensional manifold is a $m$ dimensional noncommutative one if and only if $m \geq n$.
 On the other hand, discrete manifolds do not necessarily have a one dimensional representation due to the algebraic relations (so we have some kind of entanglement dimension).
 Therefore, one might be tempted to declare the dimension of a manifold to be the minimal one; it is for now a matter of taste whether one allows for collapse or not and we leave this to the discretion of the reader.

-\section{Canonical differentiable structure}
+\section{Canonical Differentiable Structure}

 Before we define a differential structure, we have to identify the natural class of functions on a local chart $(V_{\beta}, \pi_{\beta}, \mathcal{A}_{\beta}, \phi_{\beta})$.
-The funny thing is that points and functions are simply unified in the algebraic context; they just are elements of $\mathcal{A}_{\beta}$.
+The thing is that points and functions are simply unified in the algebraic context; they just are elements of $\mathcal{A}_{\beta}$.
 Indeed, a function is nothing than some limit of a finite polynomial in the $\pi_{\beta}(\widehat{x}_i)$ and the natural question is how we should define the function on an open set $\mathcal{W} \subset \mathcal{V}_{\beta}$.
 There are two natural candidates for local functions which we call the entangled and unentangled one for obvious reasons.
 The former forgets how an element $A \in \mathcal{A}_{\beta}$ arises from the fundamental building blocks and maps $A \rightarrow \widehat{A}$, where the latter is defined as

 and obviously $\widehat{A}$ maps distinct regions to orthogonal operators; moreover, $\widehat{A}$ preserves the order relation in the sense that